yliu-hashed/Scrap-Mechanic-EDA/Docs/Logic-Limitation.md

 2. is close to the limit.
 3. is above the limit.

-**Conservative Size** is the estimated size of the blueprint if its fields are randomly ordered.
-Hence, this is the size if the compression algorithm cannot compress the blueprint as effectively as before (like if you changed it heavily, or integrated it into an existing large design).
+**Conservative Size** is the estimated size of the blueprint calibrated to estimate the compressed size of a blueprint if all its fields are randomly ordered.
+Hence, this is the size if LZ4 cannot compress the blueprint as effectively as before.
+The size of a blueprint might increase if you modified it in game.
 As the name suggests, this is very conservative.

 ### Recommendations